prime31/ZestKit/README.md

 That's it.
 SomeCustomClass is now a valid ```ITweenTarget<T>``` and it can tweened with a ```Vector3Tween``` (just pass it as the first parameter to the constructor or the initialize method of the Vector3Tween).

 It was mentioned above that you can use the ZestKit tween engine without ZestKit.
-The ```Zest``` class contains the core tween engine and all of it's easing powers ready to use.
+The ```Zest``` class contains the core tween engine and all of its easing powers ready to use.
 If you are going that route, it is expected that you are a big girl/boy and can read the code and figure out how to use it so you're on your own from here.